mesolitica/malaya-speech/data/README.md

 ## How we gather dataset?

-1. For semisupervised transcript, we use Google Speech to Text, after verified / corrected by human.
+1. For semisupervised transcript, we use Google Speech to Text, after that verified / corrected by human.
 2. We recorded using our own microphones.

 ## License